 During Term 2: 13:00-14:00 on Mondays in 7.02 MPEB.

 I am serving as program co-chair for the APWG eCrime Symposium.
-I am currently serving on multiple program committees including the ones for USENIX Security, ACM CCS, NDSS, IEEE Security and Privacy (Oakland), WWW, and ACSAC.
+I am currently serving on multiple program committees including the ones for USENIX Security, NDSS, IEEE Security and Privacy (Oakland), WWW, and ACSAC.
 You can find a complete list of my service here.